kshlsa/fortress/docs/validators/faq.md

 ### What are software requirements?

-In addition to running an Torque node, validators should develop monitoring, alerting and management solutions.
+In addition to running an Fortress node, validators should develop monitoring, alerting and management solutions.

 ### What are bandwidth requirements?

-Torque has the capacity for very high throughput compared to chains like Ethereum or Bitcoin.
+Fortress has the capacity for very high throughput compared to chains like Ethereum or Bitcoin.

 As such, we recommend that the data center nodes only connect to trusted full nodes in the cloud or other validators that know each other socially.
 This relieves the data center node from the burden of mitigating denial-of-service attacks.